habitat-sh/habitat/www/source/blog/2019-01-22-base-plans-refresh.html.md

 ### Do I need to do this for all my plans?

 If you have plans that depend on Base Plans (which I expect most if not all plans do), you will likely run into this dependency error on at least one of your plans.
 You can fix it as outlined above (note - the easiest way to rebuild a plan is to click the "Build Latest Version" button in Builder).
-If you need assistance, have questions, or just want some company through the updating process, please feel free to ask for help in the [Habitat Forums](https://forums.habitat.sh) - we are there during normal business hours and happy to help!
+If you need assistance, have questions, or just want some company through the updating process, please feel free to ask for help in the [Chef Habitat Forums](https://forums.habitat.sh) - we are there during normal business hours and happy to help!